 Bidders should also allocate resource to scan public notices and reports as the transparency measures represent an opportunity to monitor competitor contracts – where terms seem onerous or you know they are not being adhered to, this could indicate there are grounds to challenge.

-The list of exclusion grounds in Schedules 6 and 7 of the Bill should be reviewed and bidders should 'clean house' ahead of these coming into effect.
-This goes for the supply chain as well.
-Bidders should take stock of their supply chains and ensure that they do not represent a risk to winning (and keeping) a contract.
+The list of exclusion grounds in Schedules 6 and 7 of the Act should be reviewed and bidders should 'clean house' ahead of these coming into effect.
+This goes for the supply chain and strategic partners as well.
+Bidders should ensure that they do not represent a risk to winning (and keeping) a contract.
 Bidder policies which govern behaviour and can be included in sub-contracts may be helpful here; as a minimum we recommend including clauses requiring adherence to certain standards which (if breached) could lead to exclusion from public contracts.
 Reporting and ongoing due diligence will also be key, to allow bidders to be alive to the health of their supply chains and can put forward the best teams for public contracts – reporting obligations should be built into these subcontracts if they are not already there.

 The obligation on contracting authorities to publish pipelines of contracts which are coming up in the year ahead is a subtly significant change.
 We expect this will create an opportunity for diligent bidders to identify opportunities and allocate resource to projects which align with their strategy.
 It may result in procurements being more competitive and challenged more regularly as the bidders will be better prepared and more specifically targeting contracts so bidders should anticipate this.